novasingh/leavey-be/SEEDING.md

 # Database Seeding for Leavey API

-This document explains how to seed your database with default data including roles, departments, and users.
+This document explains how to seed your database with default and dummy data, including roles, departments, users, leave types, holidays, leave requests, approvals, and more.

 ## Default Data Created